 - 74% of consumers trust opinions they find on social media, including those from friends, families, and influencers, to help them make the right decision about buying a product or service (Digital Marketing Institute).

 - Sponsored blog posts alone have proven to yield up to 11x more ROI than standard banner ads (Influencer Marketing Hub).

-Incorporate video.
-Use of video boosts digital content views and shares, not only because it’s entertaining—it’s also effective: Viewers retain 95% of a message when they watch it in a video, compared to 10% when reading it in text (Insivia); and 72% of customers would rather learn about a product or service by way of video (HubSpot).
+Use of video boosts digital content views and shares, not only because it’s entertaining—it’s also effective.
+Viewers retain 95% of a message when they watch it in a video, compared to 10% when reading it in text (Insivia).
+Seventy-two percent of customers would rather learn about a product or service by way of video (HubSpot).
 Use videos as part of your influencer collaboration (Instagram Stories, Reels, TikTok, YouTube, etc.) to create content that resonates.

-Tap user-generated content.
 Much the same as using organic user generated content, by engaging an influencer to create content around your products or services and then sharing that on social media, you’ll expand your reach.
-Create brand and product- or campaign-specific hashtags to help drive sharing; and then repost shared images or videos, share in your stories, and save them on your headlines.
+Create brand and product- or campaign-specific hashtags to help drive sharing.
+Then re-post shared images or videos, share in your stories and save them on your headlines.

 As influencer marketing has become far more transparent, and thus, relatable, consumers are responding to brand-sponsored content in a big way.
 When managed as part of an integrated marketing strategy, it can yield exceptional results for your brand.